 Occurrence Involving Door Closing - A consequence that could result when elevator doors close and impact a user who is entering or exiting an elevator or attempting to prevent the doors from closing.
 Entanglement - A consequence that could result when a user's ski equipment becomes crossed, causing them to lose balance.
 Applies only to ski lifts.
 Entrapment - This depends on context.
 A consequence that could result when a user's clothing, footwear or accessories becomes caught in the moving parts of a device.
 Applies to amusement devices, elevators, escalators and moving walks and ski lifts.
 Can also refer to being stranded in an elevator.
 Levelling - A consequence that could result when an elevator does not level at the floor landing thereby creating a tripping hazard.
-Physical Impact - A consequence that could result when a user of a device comes into contact with the device (e.g. falling roof tiles on an elevator car).
-Applies to amusement devices, elevators, escalators and ski lifts.
+Physical Impact - A consequence that could result when a user of a device comes into contact with the device (e.g., falling roof tiles on an elevator car).
+Applies to amusement devices, elevators, escalators and moving walks and ski lifts.
 Trips or Falls - A consequence that could result when a user of a device stumbles or falls upon entry into or exit from a device.
 Applies to amusement devices, elevators, escalators and moving walks and ski lifts.
-Operational Risk Potential risk of injury or fatality associated with the operation and maintenance of things or class of things regulated under the Act and does not account for sources of risks manifested during the design and installation stages.
+Operational Risk Operational Risk is the potential risk of injury or fatality associated with the operation and maintenance of things or class of things regulated under the Act and does not account for sources of risks manifested during the design and installation stages.
 Operational Risk considers only those risks that can be observed during an inspection and can be addressed through the issuance of inspection orders.
 High, Medium, Low Operational Risk High-, medium-, and low-risk devices/facilities are those with inspection intervals of 6 months, 6 to 24 months and greater than or equal to 24 months respectively.
-Periodic Inspection An inspection conducted at such intervals as may be determined by the statutory director, risk-based scheduling (where applicable), or required by code or regulation for the purpose of ensuring the safe operation of the device/facility.
-Potential Gaps in Regulatory System Safety impact associated with gaps in the regulatory system or where no regulatory control exists.
-Refer to Appendix 0 for additional details.
-Risk The combination of the probability of occurrence of harm from a thing or a class of things under Section 2 of the Act and the severity of that harm.
-Risk-Informed Decision Making An approach to regulatory decision making, in which insights from probabilistic risk assessments are considered with other engineering insights.
-The risk-informed approach has been a key element in our regulatory success, allowing TSSA to: Understand the nature of public safety risks; Quickly develop preventative strategies to address safety hazards; Target activity where it will have the greatest impact on risk; and Improve safety outcomes generally.
+Periodic Inspection A Periodic Inspection is an inspection conducted at such intervals as may be determined by the statutory director, risk-based scheduling (where applicable), or required by code or regulation for the purpose of ensuring the safe operation of a device/facility.
+Potential Gaps in Regulatory System Potential Gaps in Regulatory System refer to the safety impact associated with gaps in the regulatory system or where no regulatory control exists.
+Refer to Appendix O for additional details.
+Risk Risk is the combination of the probability of occurrence of harm from a thing or a class of things under Section 2 of the Act and the severity of that harm.
+Risk-Informed Decision Making (RIDM) Risk-Informed Decision Making (RIDM) is an approach to regulatory decision making, in which insights from probabilistic risk assessments are considered with other engineering insights.
+The risk-informed approach has been a key element in TSSA's regulatory success, allowing TSSA to: • Understand the nature of public safety risks; • Quickly develop preventative strategies to address safety hazards; • Target activity where it will have the greatest impact on risk; and • Improve safety outcomes generally.
 Refer to Appendix L for more information.